Frequently Asked Questions: Career Enhancement Fellowship

 I have a doctoral degree other than a Ph.D.
 Am I eligible to apply?

-Applicants must hold a Ph.D. in order to be eligible for this fellowship.
+You must hold a Ph.D. to be eligible for this fellowship.

 I do not see my field of study in the list of eligible fields.
 Is my program eligible for support?

 Only fields which have been designated by the Andrew W. Mellon Foundation are eligible for support.
-To ask about the eligibility of a particular field, contact us at [email protected].
+If you question the eligibility of your particular field you may contact us to inquire: [email protected].

-Humanities: American and English Literatures, Foreign Languages and Literatures (including Area/Cultural/Ethnic/Gender Studies), Art History, Classics, Film, Cinema and Media Studies (theoretical focus) History, Linguistics, Musicology and Ethnomusicology, Performance Studies (theoretical focus), Philosophy and Political Theory, Religion and Theology, Theater (non-performance focus)
+Humanities: Area/Cultural/Ethnic/Gender Studies, Art History, Classics, English, Film, Cinema and Media Studies (theoretical focus), Musicology, Ethnomusicology and Music Theory, Foreign Languages and Literatures, History, Linguistics, Literature, Performance Studies (theoretical focus), Philosophy and Political Theory, Religion and Theology, Theater (theoretical focus)

 Social Sciences: Anthropology and Archaeology, Demography, Sociology, Geography and Population Studies